Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 4.7 Same-day delivery reduced “waiting room” downtime
+Cooling 4.7 Same-day delivery reduced waiting time

-Comfort 4.5 Placement and setup preserved how the sofa felt to sit on
+Comfort 4.5 Placement preserved the sitting feel

-Durability 4.4 No looseness after multiple sit/stand cycles and cushion shifts
+Durability 4.4 No looseness after sit/stand cycles

-Layout Practicality 4.6 Strong room placement and “fit” problem-solving
+Layout Practicality 4.6 Strong room placement and fit problem-solving

-Cleaning 4.4 Controlled handling with minimal mess during setup
+Cleaning 4.4 Controlled handling with minimal mess

 Small Moves